 ANTOINETTE KVETON grew up in the San Fernando Valley and discovered her love for the marching arts during high school as a color guard member.
 Her alma mater, Chaminade High School, gave her the opportunity to begin teaching in 2008 after her first marching season with Pacific Crest.
 She continued to teach during the off season, while also completing her B.A. in English from Loyola Marymount University.
-After aging out in 2010 and graduating in 2011, Antoinette had the pleasure of working with several color guard programs in Southern California, including El Dorado, Whitney, St. Paul, and Gladstone High Schools, as well as Pacific Crest Drum and Bugle Corps.
+After aging out in 2010 and graduating in 2011, Antoinette had the pleasure of working with several color guard programs in Southern California, including El Dorado, Whitney, St. Paul, and Gladstone High Schools, as well as the Pacific Crest Drum and Bugle Corps.

 Antoinette lives with her husband Mark (fellow Pacific Crest alum) in Arcadia, CA.